- 13 Oct 2010

 Employee Selection as a Control System

-Executive Summary — One of the most powerful tools that an organization has to achieve its goals is the ability to hire employees with complementary values and capabilities.
+Overview — One of the most powerful tools that an organization has to achieve its goals is the ability to hire employees with complementary values and capabilities.
 Reviewing personnel and lending data from a financial services organization undergoing a major decentralization process, Dennis Campbell offers the first direct empirical evidence establishing a link between employee selection and better alignment with organizational performance goals.
 Key concepts include:

 - Employee selection as an important, but understudied, element of organizational control systems.